hackergrrl/art-of-readme/README.md

    module.
 If there are nonstandard installation notes, here's where they'd go, but even if it's just a regular `npm install` I'd like to have that listed too.
-New users start using Node all the time, so having a link to npmjs.org and an install command helps that user with resources to figure out how Node modules work.
+New users start using Node all the time, so having a link to npmjs.org and an install command provides them the resources to figure out how Node modules work.

 6. *License* -- most modules put this at the very bottom, but this might actually be better to have higher up; you're likely to exclude a module VERY quickly if it has an incompatible license to your work.
 I generally stick to the MIT/BSD/X11/ISC flavours.
-If you have a non-permissive license, stick it at the very top of the module to prevent any confusion
+If you have a non-permissive license, stick it at the very top of the module to prevent any confusion.

 ## Cognitive funneling